gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Finally, the Group Manager MUST perform the following actions, when the group is rekeyed and the group shifts to the next version V' = (V + 1) of the group keying material.

 1. The Group Manager rekeys the group.
-This includes also distributing the set of stale Sender IDs X associated to the old group keying material with version V (see {{ssec-overview-group-rekeying-process}}).
+This includes also distributing the set of stale Sender IDs X associated with the old group keying material with version V (see {{ssec-overview-group-rekeying-process}}).

-2. After completing the group rekeying, the Group Manager creates a new empty set X' associated to the new version V' of the newly established group keying material, i.e., V' = (V + 1).
+2. After completing the group rekeying, the Group Manager creates a new empty set X' associated with the new version V' of the newly established group keying material, i.e., V' = (V + 1).

 3. If the current collection of stale Sender IDs has size N, the Group Manager deletes the oldest set in the collection.